 Social media continues to evolve your way to experience life’s aspects.
+This is why digital legacy is becoming more important day after day.
 Lately, the spotlight has turned on mourning and memorializing those who have passed on.
 Technology in changing how we experience death.
 Social media is now a place to grieve for those we have lost.

 There are options available when you can’t attend a funeral or a memorial service in person.
 In fact, you can send condolences via text, email or Skype.
 If you want to participate in the services, someone who attends can easily record or broadcast the program live from the event on their cell phones.
 This notion is quickly becoming acceptable.

 If you want to read the obituary, you can do so online.
 If you want a copy, you can print from there, rather than obtaining a hardcopy newspaper.
 You can even sign guest books online when unable to physically attend the viewing or funeral.

 The truth is that there is no substitute for heartfelt mourning.
 However, you can feel more connected with other mourners and participate in memorial services.
 Socially, you can join with other mourners and feel more connected and supported.